Valeriano Lunense: Infrastructure and transport

 Leaving the highway to La Spezia, at the mouth of a junction that rises up to meet up with the aforesaid road to Monte Albano, in the hills near the location of the headquarters of the University Centre.
 On the one hand, continue to Sarbia and Monte Albano, while in the opposite direction down towards the center of La Spezia.

 The village is also accessible from Plan Follo, via a scenic route, in some parts unpaved, which crosses the hills and fields, and is mainly used for walking and sports activities.

+The village is served by the 1 Gigabyte/second optical fiber of Open Fiber, by the Tim's ADSL 2, and Fixed Wireless Access and 5G of the main Italian mobile phone operators.